 We've begun work on our new SEND Strategy for Suffolk for 2020-2023.

-Take a look at our video, which explains our aims in more detail.
-We've also written a list of frequently asked questions (see below), and made an infographic (see right) that we hope will be helpful in helping you start to have conversations about where we need to go going forwards.
-When you're ready, the link to the Feedback survey is on the right under external links, or you can click here.
-You don't have to give your name, though you can if you want to, and you can fill it out more than once if you think of something additional you want to tell us - we want to hear it all, good and bad.
+If you'd like to, you can fill out our Feedback survey here - you don't have to give your name (though you can if you want to) and you can fill it out more than once if you think of something additional you want to tell us - we want to hear it all, good and bad.

 Your voice matters, and we want to hear feedback from as wide a range of people as possible, in order to shape our services around what Suffolk families want.